Daily routines Grooming and dental care Rescue-aware handovers

 • Persistent eye discharge, scratching, or skin irritation

-• Pain when being picked up or reluctance to move normally
+• Pain when picked up or reluctance to move normally

 • Bad breath, sore gums, or chewing discomfort